 But far more often, programmers work on software that exists, as opposed to brand spankin’ new stuff.
-This is generally known as maintenance programming, and it occupies the overwhelming majority of programming person-hours.
+This is generally known as maintenance programming, and it occupies the overwhelming majority of programming work hours.

 Anyone working on adding features to existing pieces of software is operating in maintenance mode.
 It’s still programming, but you tend to have a larger amount of constraints on the nature of the work that you’re doing and your efforts require more diligence.
 Where greenfield development tends to skew toward writing new code, maintenance programmers spend just as much time reading existing code, understanding what it does, and making slight modifications to it.

-To continue the blogging metaphor that I mentioned, maintenance programming is like correcting a few spelling mistakes and maybe adding another sub-header and section to the post.
+To continue the blogging metaphor that I mentioned, maintenance programming is like correcting a few spelling mistakes and maybe adding another subheading and section to a blog post.
 It’s still writing, kinda, but it involves more reading of the post and thinking about how your stuff fits in, rather than just tapping out some free-form thoughts.

 Now we get to the least favorite flavor of programming for most—troubleshooting.
 It’s not that the activity is inherently uninteresting somehow.
 It’s just that you’re usually doing it under some pressure, often because of a mistake that you or a teammate made.